aarondill/Vercel-Project-Manager/README.md

 If you already have the Vercel CLI installed, run `vercel link` in your terminal or use the button on the side panel to connect to a Vercel project.

 Run the `Log in` command to log into your vercel account.
+Note: When using the CLI, you may need to log in a second time.

 ## Extension Settings